Logo

 In order for us to function as useful vessles in the hands of God and carry out our lives purpose and calling - we have to steward and nurture a healthy lifestyle and it is a non-negotiable aspect for a Christian to lead healthy lifestyle that supports our mission of fruitful labour for the Lord.
 But in this blog - I am calling out our attention to another problem our world is seeing in relation to excessive focus on health and wellness - to an extend that we are turning body care and fitness obsessions to an idolatrous degree - than as a means to steward it for leading a functional life for God.

-Here is little bit of state of affairs where this space of wellness stands as of now:
+Here is little bit of state of affairs as to where the fitness & wellness industry stands as of today

-The fitness and wellness world, once considered a niche pursued by athletes, Navy seals, high performance individuals & celebrities aiming for physically challenging goals like running marathons or training for professional sports, ehanced physical appeal in case of movie stars or special military operations is no longer exclusive.
-What was once known only to celebrities and sports stars is now common, accessible by all, and commoditized.
+The fitness and wellness world, once considered a niche pursued by professional athletes, Navy seals & defence personnels, and other high performance individuals for achieving physically challenging goals pertaining to their respective sports, or special military operations is no longer an exclusive thing to only such people.
+What was once known only pursued by these categories of people is now very common, accessible by all, and commoditized.
 Fitness apps, gym memberships are sky rocketing.
-Diet formats like carnivore, Keto, paleo, and their many variants—arguably driven by science—are showing significant benefits for population health.
+Diet formats like carnivore, Keto, paleo, and their many variants driven by science are undoubtedly showing significant benefits for population health.

 These are all symptomatic of man's pursuit for peace and wellbeing - in itself is not bad, but issue is we don't need all this expensive and exogenous triggers to lead a happy and content life.